sqorn/sqorn/docs/docs/faq.md

 sidebar_label: FAQ
 ---

-**This document is inaccurate, outdated and incomplete.
-Please refer to the tutorial.**
+**This document is inaccurate and incomplete.
+Refer to the tutorial.**

 ## How does Sqorn prevent SQL injection?